qcr/openseqslam2/README.md

 * The help documentation needs work (check for spelling, grammar, etc.)
 * In PR it is assumed that every query image has a reference image ground truth.
 Is this a valid assumption???
 * Long paths come up ugly in a number of places (add in some sort of 'smart path trimming'...)
+* Crash has been observed when closing help during Progress GUI (have not been able to reproduce...)

 ## TODO List (roughly ordered by value):